Greek 2013 budget sees 6th year of recession

 Government officials said Athens will frontload a big chunk of the new spending cuts under negotiation with the troika, which has yet to approve the 7.8 billion euros worth of measures, which include 3.8 billion in pension cuts and 1.1 billion in state salary savings.

-(Additional reporting by Karolina Tagaris and Renee Maltezou; Writing by Dina Kyriakidou; Editing by Paul Taylor, Will Waterman and Giles Elgood)
+(Additional reporting by Karolina Tagaris and Renee Maltezou; Writing by Dina Kyriakidou; Editing by Paul Taylor)